websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/auto-tagging/configuring-asset-auto-tagging.md

 1. Enter a value for **Maximum Number of Tags**.
 The default value of `0` means that there is no limit.
 1. Click *Save*_ when finished*.

-To set the default auto-tagging configuration for all Instances, select *Asset Auto Tagging* under the Virtual Instance Scope section.
+To set the default auto-tagging configuration for all instances, select *Asset Auto Tagging* under the Virtual Instance Scope section.
 The available settings are the same as those in the System Scope.

 ## Virtual Instance Scope Configuration

 When enabled globally, auto-tagging is also enabled by default for each Virtual Instance.
-You can, however, disable or configure it for each Instance.
+You can, however, disable or configure it for each instance.

 Follow these steps to configure Auto Tagging at the Virtual Instance scope: